The Republic of Iraq acceded to the Mine Ban Treaty on 15 August 2007, becoming a State Party on 1 February 2008.

-In 2015, Iraq submitted its eighth Mine Ban Treaty Article 7 report covering calendar year 2013.
+Iraq submitted an annual Mine Ban Treaty Article 7 transparency report in April 2017.

 Since the Second Review Conference in 2009, Iraq has attended almost every meeting of the Mine Ban Treaty.
-It participated in the convention’s Third Review Conference in Maputo, Mozambique in June 2014, where it made statements on clearance and during the high-level segment.
-Iraq attended the Mine Ban Treaty Thirteenth Meeting of States Parties in Geneva in December 2013, where it made a statement on victim assistance.
-At the intersessional Standing Committee meetings in Geneva in June 2015, Iraq provided an update on the status of its mine action program in the face of further conflict.
+It participated in the convention’s Third Review Conference in Maputo, Mozambique, in June 2014, where it made statements on clearance and during the high-level segment.
+Iraq attended the Mine Ban Treaty’s Fifteenth Meeting of States Parties in Santiago in November–December 2016.
+At the intersessional meetings in Geneva in June 2017, Iraq filed a request to extend its deadline for fulfilling Article 5 requirements by 10 years, which was not granted.